Nyk0z/Nyk0z/README.md

 - Hello.
 Im Nyk0z.
 You wont find me anywhere.
-I'm behind the web

 - There is no other way (except GitHub) to reach me.